Catadioptric Telescopes: Introduction

 - Aperture: 102 mm

 Levenhuk Strike 1000 PRO is a Maksutov-Cassegrain telescope with an aperture of 102 mm and a focal length of 1300 mm.
 Note that this unit is powerful and light at the same time.
 The telescope comes with numerous features: a German equatorial mount, an adjustable tripod, four planetary filters, lunar and solar filters, a 2X Barlow lens, a red-dot finderscope, and a diagonal mirror.
-The kit also contains books and DVD, ideal for astronomy lovers who want to dive in the secrets of the night sky.
+The kit also contains books and DVDs, ideal for astronomy lovers who want to dive into the secrets of the night sky.

 - Taking care of telescopes is essential.
 Always consult instruction manuals regarding assembling and use to ensure an accurate and long life.
 Note that catadioptric units may require more frequent optical alignment when compared to refractor telescopes.